 Under the Fair Labor Standards Act, employees must be paid for all time spent performing compensable work.
 This includes "on-call" time, where employees are not actively performing work for the employer but where their freedom to perform other activities is restrained.
-If you are required to remain...Read more »
+If you are required...Read more »

 I’m leaving my current company who relocated me to Seattle.
 Like many of my coworkers we signed a contract for relocation money.
 Some people have quit or been terminated and haven’t been pursued for the money but they are coming after me.
 Can the company pick and choose who they go after?

 So my situation is this.
 I applied for this front desk job at this local hotel a couple weeks ago and in the interview I disclosed my severe anxiety disorder to them.
 (I have also been diagnosed by a doctor) and they still hired me.
 I worked for a little over a week and the job was making me have...
 Read more »

 Your severe anxiety disorder likely qualifies as a disability under the Americans with Disabilities Act (ADA).
 It sounds like, because your anxiety was causing panic attacks at the front desk, you requested a reasonable accommodation of being placed in a housekeeping position.
 Your termination...Read more »